-In Stage 2, the committee will assess eligible applications for the shortlisted nominees against the assessment criteria, compare them to other eligible Stage 2 applications and recommend prize recipients.
-The committee will only recommend one individual for each Science Teaching Prize.
+In Stage 2, the Science Teaching Prizes Committee will assess eligible applications for the shortlisted nominees against the assessment criteria, compare them to other eligible Stage 2 applications and recommend prize recipients.
+The Science Teaching Prizes Committee will only recommend one individual for each Science Teaching Prize.

-The committee will be gender balanced, consistent with the gender diversity target on Australian Government boards.
-The committee must undertake compulsory implicit bias training before reviewing applications.
+The Science Teaching Prizes Committee will be gender balanced, consistent with the gender diversity target on Australian Government boards.
+The Science Teaching Prizes Committee must undertake compulsory implicit bias training before reviewing applications.